mvolkmann/blog/src/python/python-compared-to-js.md

   {% aTargetBlank "https://www.python.org/downloads/", "python.org" %}
 - enter `python3 {name}.py` or `python {name}.py`

-In both cases, command-line arguments can be passed to the script.
+In both cases, command line arguments can be passed to the script.

 A JavaScript script running in Node.js can get them from the array `process.argv`.
-The first element is the path to the `node` executable, the second is the path to the script that is running, and the remaining elements are the command-line arguments.
+The first element is the path to the `node` executable, the second is the path to the script that is running, and the remaining elements are the command line arguments.

 A Python script can get them from `sys.argv`.
-The first element is the path to the script that is running, and the remaining elements are the command-line arguments.
+The first element is the path to the script that is running, and the remaining elements are the command line arguments.

 To make a Python source file directly executable in UNIX systems: